JiayiJoyce/SOCS0100-firstassignment/README.md

 1. Download the dataset from the link, then drag it into the `~/DVHZ3-SOCS0100-Assignment` folder
 2.  run the `energy_and_fuel <- read_csv("Number of people with and without energy access (OWID based on World Bank, 2021).csv")` line by **removing the \# in front of it** in order to import the csv file into the dataset under the shorthand name `energy_and_fuel`

-## Where users can get help with your project

-## Who maintains and contributes to the project
+## Acknowledgement and Contribution

-I, an anonymous student, composed this r-script with knowledge learned in SOCS0100.
-I critically engaged with ChatGPT during the process of code refining and editing.
+While developing this project, I critically engaged with [ChatGPT](https://chat.openai.com/) during the process of code refining and editing.

+The course material from SOCS0100 was very helpful, including the book [R for Data Science](https://r4ds.hadley.nz/)

+I also consulted sources from [Stackoverflow](https://stackoverflow.com/) to solve technical problms.